zendeskgarden/chrome-extension/.github/CONTRIBUTING.md

    you apply an appropriate squashed [conventional commit](https://conventionalcommits.org/) message when it's time to merge to the main branch.
-1. If your changes result in a major modification, be sure alls documentation is up-to-date.
+1. If your changes result in a major modification, be sure all documentation is up-to-date.
 1. When your branch is ready, open a new pull request via GitHub.
    The repo [PR template](PULL_REQUEST_TEMPLATE.md) will guide you